AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     - E.g., CPU's L1/L2 cache
 - Programmable memories in the CUDA memory model
   - Registers
+    - On-chip
     - Private to a thread in a kernel
     - Lifetime: same as the kernel
   - Local memory
+    - Device memory
     - Private to a thread in a kernel
     - Lifetime: same as the kernel
   - Shared memory
+    - On chip, for each SM, share a 64KB memory-block with L1 cache
     - Private to a thread block
     - Visible to all threads in the same thread block
     - Lifetime: same as the thread block
   - Constant memory
+    - On-chip, one part of the cache memory
     - Read-only
     - Accessible by all threads and the host
     - Lifetime: same as the application
   - Texture memory
+    - On-chip, one part of the cache memory
     - Read-only
     - Accessible by all threads and the host
     - Lifetime: same as the application
   - Global memory
+    - Device memory
     - Accessible by all threads and the host
     - Lifetime: same as the application
 - **Registers**